Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Revolut vs Wise

-Wise is probably the biggest competitor of Revolut.
+Wise is probably Revolut’s biggest competitor.

 Revolut and Wise are digital bank accounts focusing on currency exchanges at a fair price.

 Overall, Wise has a much better reputation.
-Many controversies tarnished revolut reputation.
+Many controversies tarnished Revolut reputation.

 I should also mention that Wise has been profitable for a while Revolut only had a single profitable year since its creation.